nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Using this Guide

-Whether you're a new user or an experienced one, this guide is designed to help you make the most of our TAManager.
+Whether you're a new user or an experienced one, this guide is designed to help you make the most of TAManager.
 Follow the instructions below based on your familiarity with TAManager.

 - **New Users:** If you're just getting started, we recommend to begin with the [Quick Start](#quick-start) section.
-This will provide you with a step-by-step introduction to TAManager's essential features.
+This will provide you with step-by-step introductions to TAManager's essential features.

 - **Experienced Users:** If you are an experienced user of TAManager, you can use the [Table of Contents](#table-of-contents) to quickly navigate to specific sections of interest.
 If you're looking for a quick reference, the [Command Summary](#command-summary) provides an overview of the command syntax.